Royalty Free Sound Effects & Sound Libraries

 So, how does this apply to field recording?
 If you’re using a budget-friendly, portable recorder with less powerful amplification, low impedance headphones would be the better choice.
 On the other hand, if you have invested in a high-end, professional-grade recorder, high impedance headphones would be suitable to leverage its capabilities.

-Sony mdr 7506 The Reliable Choice
+Sony MDR 7506 - The Reliable Choice

 The Sony MDR 7506 headphones were my stepping stone into professional field recording.
 With an impedance of 63 ohms, they work exceptionally well for field recording and editing, especially if you have a high-quality recorder.